Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

           <a>Microprogrammed control units:</a>
           <ul>
             <li>
-              <a>A microprogram is a program that is written in a low-level language that is executed by a computer's hardware</a>
+              <a>A microprogram is a program that is written in a low-level language that is implemented by a computer's hardware</a>
             </li>
             <li>
               <a>The microprogram control unit is responsible for generating control signals, such as electricity</a>